Rival Poet: Multiple poets

 It has also been suggested that the Rival Poet is an amalgam of several of Shakespeare's contemporaries instead of a single person.
 This is indicated by the fluctuation between singular and plural addresses of the rival(s) in the sonnet sequence.
 In Sonnet 78 the Speaker refers to other poets who have gained inspiration from the Fair Youth but in 79 the Speaker is only concerned with one "he", a potentially "worthier pen".
 Sonnet 80 continues the singular reference but by 82 the Speaker reverts to the plural "writers".
 In 83 he refers to "both your poets" indicating that the Speaker is one poet and the Rival is the other.
-According to MacD.
-P. Jackson, Sonnet 86 is "the most powerful of the group [and] the most detailed in its characterization of one specific Rival Poet".
+According to MacDonald P. Jackson, Sonnet 86 is "the most powerful of the group [and] the most detailed in its characterization of one specific Rival Poet".
 While arguably the most powerful of this sonnet grouping, one cannot neglect the oscillation between singular and plural seen throughout the group as a whole.
 This discrepancy makes it difficult to isolate one specific poet to claim the title of Rival.

 The Speaker's attitude towards the Rival is also difficult to pinpoint.
 Some critics, such as R. Gittings, believe that much of the Poet's comments on his rival should be read as ironic or satiric.
 Jackson maintains that the Poet's feelings toward the Rival shift between varying degrees of admiration and criticism.
 This also indicates a multitude of rivals.
 As the Poet's confidence ebbs and flows along with his impression of his rival(s), the identity of the rival(s) also fluctuates.

 A final defence for the Multiple Rivals Theory relies on a dating of the Rival Poet sonnets between 1598–1600.
 While this frame of reference has support, so do other possible dates and there will always be controversy regarding dating of individual sonnets.
 However, if it is assumed that this grouping was published between 1598 and 1600, a publication by Francis Meres comes into play.
 In 1598, Meres published Palladis Tamia; Wits Treasury with a chapter titled "A Comparative Discourse of our English Poets with the Greek, Latin, and Italian Poets" in which he documents the critical esteem of the poets of the day.
 Shakespeare received high praise for his dramatic work but Marlowe and Chapman were deemed England's "two excellent poets".
 This, according to Jackson, "must surely have helped provoke the Rival Poet series".